 Exploring a Nature Preserve

 This was a bit of a surprise for me.
 It was even more of a surprise that we enjoyed it.
 Heritage Resorts has a private nature preserve called Frederica.
-It’s possible to take a Mauritian-style safari, in a 4 wheel drive, purpose-built truck.
+You can book take a Mauritian-style safari, in a 4 wheel drive, purpose-built truck.
 During our safari, which included a ride part of the way up, and then a one-hour hike, we saw what I termed the “Mauritian Big 5.”
-Our safari included wild hare, wild boar, deer, pheasant, and the only native mammal to the island – bats.
+Our Mauritius safari included wild hare, wild boar, deer, pheasant, and the only native mammal to the island – bats.
 It was a great way to start our Mauritius trip.

 Love Nature?
 Enjoy your travel to Mauritius with a whale watching tour – From $250